wanghaisheng/responsive-landing-page-starter/content/blog/en/send-sms-messages-with-java-dr.md

 > Note: In some countries (US), `VONAGE_BRAND_NAME` has to be one of your Vonage virtual numbers.
 In other countries (UK), you're free to pick an alphanumeric string value—for example, your brand name like AcmeInc.
 Read about country-specific SMS features on the [dev portal](https://developer.vonage.com/messaging/sms/guides/country-specific-features).

-You've just learned how to send an SMS message with Vonage!
-You can either stop here or, for bonus points, learn how to [build a Web service around it](ADD_LINK_HERE)!

 ## References